echeran/smile-of-murugan/webbook/chapter04.md

 -very incorrectly called “idylls"!-) is probably the earliest among the poems collected later into *Pattuppāṭṭu* anthology.

-The genre *arruppațai* or "guide" is very productive: it is a poem in which bards are directed by their fellow professionals to famous heroes who are patrons of art.
+The genre *arruppaṭai* or "guide" is very productive: it is a poem in which bards are directed by their fellow professionals to famous heroes who are patrons of art.
 The genre is found in the heroic Anthologies altogether 18 pieces in *Puṟam* and *Patiṟṟuppattu.*